Photographer takes fairytale-like images of unique horses in Iceland's beautiful landscapes

 New York City-based photographer and filmmaker Drew Doggett is an adventurer who has traveled the world to capture extraordinary locations, cultures, and communities.
 One of his most captivating series to date is titled “In the Realm of Legends,” which features the majestic beauty of Icelandic horses roaming the land.

-While many photographers visit Iceland to take snapshots of its stunning landscapes, Doggett took this opportunity to showcase the country’s majestic equestrian population.
+While many photographers visit this beautiful country to take snapshots of its stunning landscapes and the aurora borealis in Iceland, Doggett took this opportunity to showcase the country’s majestic equestrian population.
 It proved to be a wise decision, as the equine series ended up resembling a fairytale.
 The resulting photos were so enchanting, it’s almost hard to believe they’re real.

 Doggett captured this breed of semi-wild horses galloping, grazing, and standing against a backdrop of roaring waterfalls, black sand beaches, snow-covered expanses, and frozen lagoons.
 While the artist’s chosen environments were varied, one thing remained the same: the horse’s regality in every shot.